aomop/MacroIBI/FIELD_AND_APP_GUIDE.md

 - Petri dishes for sorting taxa
 - Aquatic macroinvertebrate identification guides
 - Squirt bottle(s) filled with either water or alcohol
-- Dissection kit for manipuating organisms under the microscope (foreceps, needles/pointers)
+- Dissection kit for manipuating organisms under magnification (foreceps, needles/pointers)
 - A computer with R and the macroibi package installed

 ## 3. Collecting Macroinvertebrate Samples